-A person who has made a claim for compensation can request WorkSafe, self-insurer or authorised agent to supply any information they hold that is relevant to that claim (s 9).
+A person who has made a claim for compensation can request WorkSafe, a self-insurer or an authorised agent to supply any information they hold that is relevant to that claim (s 9).
 There are similar provisions to these in the Freedom of Information Act 1982 (Vic) (see Freedom of information law), including which documents are exempt from being provided.

 The Victorian Ombudsman (see Taking a problem to an ombudsman) can enquire into or investigate any administrative action of any authorised agent or self-insurer in relation to workers compensation matters (including any decision or failure to act).

 Almost all disputed workers compensation matters will be heard in the County Court or the Magistrates’ Court (both of which are referred to in this chapter as “the court”) (see ss 39–41).
 However, because of costs penalties, most workers compensation claims will be heard in the Magistrates’ Court.

 Since 5 April 2010, the Magistrates’ Court has had the same jurisdiction as the County Court to consider any workers compensation matter, except for applications for a serious injury certificate for common law damages (ss 267, 335(2)(d)).
 A Magistrates’ Court can also hear disputed matters arising out of a request for information about a claim for compensation.

 This chapter attempts to summarise some basic provisions relevant to workers compensation claims and does not cover all legislation relevant to this topic.